senarclens/senarclens.github.io/programming/index.md

 # Programming Notes

 The best way to learn programming is to write code.
+The following sites offer lots of different programming challanges.
+Chose one of the sites, sign up (you can use your GitHub account for single sign on) and get coding.
 Have fun!

 <!--
 test the following sites and add them if they are good and essentially ad-free